-A subcompact vehicle it is available in three trim sizes and two four-cylinder engines.
+A subcompact vehicle it is available in three trim levels and two four-cylinder engines choices.
 Perhaps its biggest selling point however is how it simplifies those intimidating drives through densely populated streets.
 Sensible pricing also helps.

 189,000 Onix cars were sold in Brazil last year.